 In the early days of a Martian colony, the governing structure would be based on crew responsibility and Earth-based commands.
-With guidance terrestrially, a small number of Martian residents would be able to self-govern, much how airplanes can self-govern at 50,000 feet.
+With guidance terrestrially, a small number of Martian residents would be able to self-govern, much like airplanes can self-govern at 50,000 feet.
 Prior to flight, rules and responsibilities are laid out and mission control on Earth provides the ultimate authority.

-This works because a Martian colonial base of a few dozen individuals will all know one another on a first name basis.
+This works because a Martian colonial base of a few dozen individuals will all know one another on a first-name basis.
 Their social bonds force them into cooperation with one another.
 As the Martian base grows in population, however, this governance structure will become insufficient.

 It is hypothesized that humans are only able to maintain stable relationships with up to 150 people at any given time.
 Beyond this number, the governing structures required necessarily become more complex to accommodate a growing number of concerns and challenges.
-It is at this point that a true government is needed to maintain order in the colony.

 Separations of Powers

 The Enlightenment era that brought us the US Constitution also ushered in the concept of the “separations of powers.”
 First put forth in the modern era by the French philosopher Montesquieu, he reasoned that government should be divided into branches with distributed powers that balance each other out.
 This is perhaps best embodied in the US Constitution, which divides power among three branches of government; the Legislative, Executive, and Judicial branches.